mosaic-design-system/docs/src/forms/input.md

       ### Placeholder text

       Sometimes it is useful to include placeholder text in inputs.
 These can help the user see the format of what to enter.
-Placeholder text should disappear as as the user begins to type into the input.
+Placeholder text should disappear as the user begins to type into the input.
 However, placeholder text should never contain information crucial to the completion of an Input.

       ### Validation